Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 No matter your type of smoke alarm, you need it to be powered in some way.
 Choosing your type of power source is best considered before you install just any old alarm, as you should consider your access to the device where you plan to install it and your ability to test and monitor it.

 1. Short-term battery-powered smoke alarms.
 These are basic alarms with a 9-volt battery or some combination of AA or even AAA batteries inside.
-You should expect these to need the battery changed once a year.
+You should expect these to need the battery changed twice a year.

 3. Hardwired electrical smoke alarms (with battery backup).
 Many people choose hardwired smoke alarm systems to provide assurance that a system is in working order because there are multiple sources of power.
 The smoke alarm’s battery backup ensures protection even if there is a power outage, but also requires that the battery itself is replaced yearly or per the manufacturer’s instructions.